sanduni13/sanduni13/README.md

 - 👀 I am passionate about software engineering.
-Currently pursuing my BSc (Hons) in Information Technology at Horizon Campus, I enjoy diving into projects that include Full Stack Development, API Development, and Cloud Computing.
+Currently pursuing my BSc (Hons) in Information Technology at Horizon Campus, I enjoy diving into projects that include Mobile App Development,Full Stack Development, API Development, and Cloud Computing.

 - 🌱 I’m currently learning about basic programming Languages and Technologies.
 - 💞️ I am always open to collaborating on exciting projects or discussing new